Dark-Gran/KarmaAppetite2/README.md

    - KA_SolemnQuarry (region mod - can be used separately, however the Iterator won't be present)
    - KA_IteratorKit (addition for the region)
    - SlugBase (dependency)
 - Make sure all four mods are enabled in the Remix menu in game.
+(Config menu with cheats available)

 _If you want to learn about everything I do, I'll be happy if you [follow me on my humble Twitter](https://twitter.com/DarkGran_CZ)._